 It is safe to assume, however, that articles published in top-tier journals have been reviewed and given a stamp of approval by a number of accomplished scholars.
 For journalists who are uncertain, we’ve put together a list of 13 questions to ask to gauge the quality of a research article.

-This broad category describes research papers that have not been published in a journal or vetted through a peer-review process.
+This broad category describes research papers that have not been peer reviewed or published in a journal.
 Working papers can be in various stages of completion.
 One might be ready for publication in a prestigious journal while another requires significant editing and other changes that could actually alter its main findings.
-Some working papers’ findings are so preliminary, authors will advise against citing their work.
+Sometimes, working paper findings are so preliminary, authors will advise against citing their work.

-In choosing working papers, journalists should communicate with scholars about the progress of their research and how confident they are in the claims they are making.
+In choosing working papers, journalists should communicate with scholars about the progress of their research and how confident they are in their findings.
 It’s a good idea to seek corroboration from peer-reviewed research and to ask other researchers for help assessing a study.

 In the business world, white papers also are used for marketing purposes — to describe a new product or approach, for instance, or diagnose a problem.

-While a white paper can help journalists get up to speed quickly on a public policy issue, they should be aware that some white papers advocate a specific position or policy change.
-And some may rely on incomplete research or research that has not been peer reviewed.
+While a white paper can help journalists get up to speed quickly on an issue, it’s important to note some white papers advocate a specific position or policy change.
+Some rely on incomplete research or research that has not been peer reviewed.